-Every BHWT volunteer team has one or more poorly hen carers.
-In many of our farm collections there will be one or two hens that need an extra bit of TLC and some that need nursing or palliative care.
-The team collecting the hens from the commercial farm transport these “poorlies” in separate crates to ensure they don’t get injured on the journey back to the rehoming site, nor overlooked in the unloading process.
+Every BHWT volunteer team has one or more poorly hen carer.
+In many of our farm collections, there will be one or two hens that need an extra bit of TLC and some that need nursing or palliative care.
+The team collecting the hens from the commercial farm transport these poorly hens in separate crates to ensure they don’t get injured on the journey back to the rehoming site, nor overlooked in the unloading process.

 Occasionally a hen will need a warm bath if she is very soiled.
 Most hens relax and quite enjoy the process, but some hate it and flap, so everyone gets wet.

-My poorlie hens always sleep in the house for the first night and some stay for longer until they are strong enough to go into a separate hen house and run, however, they can be kept outside as long as they are warm enough and are checked often.
-For comfort my poolies sleep in a carry box that I line with numerous vet fleeces and tea towels.
+My poorly hens always sleep in the house for the first night and some stay for longer until they are strong enough to go into a separate hen house and run, however, they can be kept outside as long as they are warm enough and are checked often.
+For comfort, my poorly hens sleep in a carry box that I line with numerous vet fleeces and tea towels.

 I have ramps on the small low separate house so that those with bad legs and peritonitis can get in and out.

 Poorly carers need to be patient and flexible as each hen likes things done a different way.
 Ideally, you need a few separate hen houses or an outbuilding where you can set up individual pens.